-Total allocation for PMKSY in the current budget saw a decline to Rs.
+The total allocations for PMKSY in the current budget saw a decline to Rs.
 7,377 crore from actual spending reported in 2015-16, i.e. Rs.
 7,781 crore.
-There is no such increased allocation noticed for National Food Security Mission (NFSM), National Mission on Oilseeds and Oil Palm (NMMOOP) or Paramparagat Krishi Vikas Yojana in the current budget.
+There is no increase in allocations for National Food Security Mission (NFSM), National Mission on Oilseeds and Oil Palm (NMMOOP) and Paramparagat Krishi Vikas Yojana in the current budget.
 The National Horticulture Mission received an increased allocation of Rs.
 2,320 crore compared to actual expenditure of about Rs.
 1,700 crore in 2015-16.
-A slight increase has been noticed in the allocation for Green Revolution scheme; however, this would hardly be able to relieve the stress of the farming community.
-Further, there is no special provisioning for the small, marginal and tenant farmers in the current budget, which was actually the need of the hour.
+In total, a slight increase has been noticed for Green Revolution.
+However, this would hardly relieve the stress of the farming community.